 Then enter the VALUE inside pass.txt to the TOR config file, torrc which is inside the TOR Browser folder if you’re using windows or in /etc/tor if you’re using *nix systems, as the following:

 The VALUE is something like 16:HASHEDVALUE.
 Now you can restart TOR and connect to TOR control port or use the charming python script in order to display the list of exit nodes.
-Credits go to this link.
+Credits go to TOR stack exchange.
 But I’ve changed some parameters:

 - First of all changed the control port from 9051 to 9151 which is the default port for TOR control port.